Rate this article 4.90909090909090951 based on 11 reviews.

 What are the main points of interest for foreign investors?

 The main points of interests for the foreign investors are represented by three major special investment zones:

-At the moment, only 34 technology development zones are functioning, while the others are still under construction.
-Also, you should know that a highly developped industry in Turkey is hair transplantation.
-This business sector is highly competitive and attractive for investors, as there are many customers that are in need of these types ofmedical aesthetic services.
+at the moment, only 34 technology development zones are functioning, while the others are still under construction.
+Also, you should know that a highly developed industry in Turkey is hair transplantation.
+This business sector is highly competitive and attractive for investors, as there are many customers that are in need of these types of medical aesthetic services.

 Other incentives offered to the foreign investors are granted by the double tax treaties (which provide the release of paying the same taxes in the country of residence and in Turkey) and by the Free Trade Agreements (signed with Albania, Bosnia and Herzegovina, Chile, Croatia, Egypt, Georgia, Iceland, Israel, Jordan, Lebanon, Liechtenstein, Mauritius, Macedonia, Montenegro, Morocco, Norway, Palestine, Serbia, South Korea, Switzerland, Syria, Tunisia) which allow the trade between each of these countries and Turkey with no custom taxes.

 How much does it cost to open a company in Turkey?